 We use the system as a key resource for understanding our mission activities and for Faculty Administration needs, so it is important that your information is accurate and complete.
 If you have any questions or concerns or would like an additional staff in your area to be trained on the system, please contact Krista Kendall at (801)585-7552.

 Instructions to Access the System

 You can login to the site directly at http://healthsciences.utah.edu/mbm/.
 You can use either your University Network Login or the MBM Login.
 If you have a University Network ID (UNID) that you use to access the computer network, the Campus Information System (CIS), and your email, use this University Network Login.
 If you do not, use the MBM Login.

 For the MBM Login, your User ID is your eight-digit University PeopleSoft ID number (starting with “00xxxxxx”, no “u”), and your password is the same as you use for all MBM applications.
 (If you need your password reset, email MBM at MBMOffice@hsc.utah.edu ).

-If you would like to grant access to your CV to another individual, such as an assistant, submit a request from the Faculty Information & Support page at http://support.faculty.utah.edu/support/request-mbm-far-access/.
+If you would like to grant access to your CV to another individual, such as an assistant, submit a request form the Faculty Information & Support page at http://support.faculty.utah.edu/support/request-mbm-far-access/.